 A particularly simple and secure way to immediately, comprehensively, and automatically revise the priority of a given subset of video frame bundles is to:

-Use the Extended Class of Service block to attach a content-indicating “flow label” to each bundle.
+Use the Bundle Protocol Extended Class of Service block to attach a content-indicating “flow label” to each bundle.

-Configure bundle forwarding to associate priority levels with flow labels.
+Add the ability to BP implementations to configure bundle forwarding to associate priority levels with flow labels.

 Upon occurrence of a priority-altering event, simply revise the priority associated with the affected video flow.